Odda's Chapel: History

+Secularisation

-In the English Reformation in the 1540s Kings Henry VIII and Edward VI abolished chantries.
+As a consequence of the English Reformation, it would have no longer been possible to use the building for its original purpose.
+In the 1540s Kings Henry VIII and Edward VI abolished chantries.

 Late in the 16th or early in the 17th century the chapel building was re-used as part of a timber-framed farmhouse, Abbot's Court, which was built against its east wall.

 The nave was converted into a kitchen.
 A first floor was inserted in the chancel.
 Three- and four-light domestic windows were inserted in the north and south walls of the chancel.
 In time the building's true age and its identity as a chapel were forgotten.